Effectiveness of Counter-Speech against Abusive Content: A Multidimensional Annotation and Classification Study: Effectiveness Metrics

+Unlike prior frameworks, focused narrowly on toxicity or engagement, our approach enables fine-grained analysis informed by the theoretical perspectives described in argumentation and communication studies.
+They are divided into binary and categorical metrics.

-Emotional Appeal and Audience Adaptation are binary (0–1) variables, where 1 indicates presence and 0 absence.
-Similar to prior work simplifying subjective dimensions into binary formats \cite{habernal2016which, wachsmuth-etal-2017-computational, oraby2017thats, koszowy2024pathos}, we adopt this approach to reduce ambiguity.
-Clarity, Evidence, Rebuttal, and Fairness are categorical, using a 1–3 Likert scale, with 3 as the best score.
-These dimensions rely on more objective indicators (for example, the number of evidence pieces) that capture weak, moderate, and strong instances.
-Table \ref{tab:cs_dimensions} reports the definitions for the annotation of the effectiveness dimensions.
+\textbf{Binary metrics.} Emotional Appeal and Audience Adaptation are binary (0-1), where 1 indicates presence and 0 absence of the dimension.
+Due to their inherent subjectiveness and context-dependency, a binary classification (presence vs. absence) seems reasonable.
+Similar to prior work simplifying subjective dimensions into binary formats \cite{habernal2016which, wachsmuth-etal-2017-computational, oraby2017thats, koszowy2024pathos}, we adopt this approach to reduce ambiguity and subjectivity.

+\textbf{Categorical metrics.} Clarity, Evidence, Rebuttal, and Fairness are categorical dimensions, using a 1–3 Likert scale, with 3 as the best score.
+Compared to the binary variables, these dimensions rely on more objective indicators (for example, the number of pieces of evidence), therefore, a 1-3 scale allows annotators to capture gradual differences, distinguishing between weak, moderate, and strong instances.
+Table \ref{tab:cs_dimensions} reports a summary of the definitions for the annotation of the effectiveness dimensions.